 If you’re struggling to attract new business for your practice, you’re not alone.

-In this article, we share 10 ideas to help you stay on course for continued future growth and win new clients in this fast-changing business world.
+In this article, we share 11 exciting ideas to help you stay on course for continued future growth and win new clients in this fast-changing business world.

 Here’s what we cover:

 - 3. Market your practice with online content

 - 5. Add your practice to an accountant and bookkeeper directory

 - 10. Build partnerships

 1. Focus on your ideal client